 - 2 lbs spinach

-- Preheat oven to 375 degrees F. Lightly grease a 12-inch round baking pan with olive oil and set aside.
-Heat 1 tbsp olive oil in a large skillet over medium high heat.
-Cook onion 4-5 minutes or until soft.
+- Heat 1 tbsp olive oil in a large skillet over medium high heat.
+Cook onion 4-5 minutes or until soft and translucent.
 Add spinach and cook until wilted (you may need to add the spinach in batches).
 Once the spinach has cooked down, remove from heat and allow to cool.

 - Once the spinach/onion has cooled, squeeze out as much water as you can.
-Place in a large mixing bowl and add the dill, feta, and beaten eggs.
+Place in a large mixing bowl and add the parsley, dill, feta, beaten eggs, flour, salt and pepper.
 Stir gently to combine.

-- To assemble pie lay one sheet of dough (keep the longer side in front of you) on your work surface and lightly brush with olive oil.
-Lay another sheet on top of the first sheet and brush with oil.
-Add enough filling to cover the width of the sheet and start by rolling the sheet away from you, lightly pressing, so that the filling is packed.
+- To assemble the pie, lay one sheet of phyllo out (keep the longer side in front of you).
+Lightly brush the sheet with olive oil/butter mixture and add enough filling to cover the width of the sheet.
+Roll the sheet away from you, lightly pressing, so that the filling is packed.
 Then, roll it into a spiral and place it in the center of your prepared baking pan.
-Continue, using 2 sheets at a time, brushed with olive oil, until you have used up all of the filling.
+Continue until you have used up all of the filling and phyllo sheets.
 Roll each one around the previous one, to make the spiral larger.

-- Once you have used up all of the filling, brush the top with olive oil and sprinkle with sesame seeds (if using).
+- Once you have used up all of the filling, brush the top with olive oil/butter mixture and sprinkle with sesame seeds (if using).
 Bake for 45 minutes to 1 hour, or until light golden brown.